How do you speak through an interpreter?

 the interpreter instead of the person you are communicating with or making side comments to the

-are communicating with, not the interpreter.
+are trying to communicate with, not the interpreter.
 Treat the interpreter as invisible.

 result in misunderstandings.
-Briefing the interpreter beforehand allows them to prepare and
+Briefing interpreters beforehand allows them to prepare and lay the groundwork for a good translation.

 You may also find these helpful